-Falchion is a one-handed single-edged sword which originated in Europe.
-The design of falchion is similar to the Persian scimitar and the Chinese dao.
-Starting from 11th up to 16th century, falchions are found in different forms.
-The length of falchion sword varies from 37 to 40 inches with weight scaling less than 2 pounds.
+Falchion is a one-handed single-edged sword that originated in Europe.
+The design of the falchion is similar to the Persian scimitar and the Chinese dao.
+Starting from the 11th up to the 16th century, falchions are found in different forms.
+The length of a falchion sword varies from 37 to 40 inches with weight scaling less than 2 pounds.

-Some versions have very irregular forms and some are similar to sabre and scramasax.
+Some versions have very irregular forms and some are similar to saber and scramasax.
 Falchions are also found with crossguards.